WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Dataset

-We incorporated AI-generated questions using ChatGPT~\cite{ChatGPT} and questions from existing popular QA datasets such as SQuAD 2.0~\cite{rajpurkar2018know} and Natural Questions (NQ)~\cite{kwiatkowski2019natural}.
-The following prompt was used for question generation:
+We incorporated 4,000 questions, including randomly selected questions from popular QA datasets such as SQuAD 2.0~\cite{rajpurkar2018know} and Natural Questions (NQ)~\cite{kwiatkowski2019natural}, as well as AI-generated questions using ChatGPT~\cite{ChatGPT}.
+The following prompt was used for question generation with ChatGPT:

-where \texttt{WIKIPEDIA\_LINK} is the URL for the Wikipedia page corresponding to \texttt{ANSWER}.
+where \texttt{WIKIPEDIA\_LINK} is the URL of the Wikipedia page corresponding to \texttt{ANSWER}.
 As mentioned above, we also selected questions from SQuAD 2.0 and NQ making sure that their answers had dedicated Wikipedia articles with sufficiently long content.
-Finally, we manually verified the correctness of all the selected questions discarding questions that are either too general or have incorrect answers.
-Table~\ref{tbl:dataset_distribution} in Appendix~\ref{apx:appendix} compares the difficulty levels of questions based on their sources.
+After this filtering process, 3,247 questions remained for the next steps.